hxruhime/osu-tp/README.md

 ### When replicating the bug with OpenTabletDriver:

 ## Additional Tests by Software
-`In all tests, there is no monitor present to the left of the monitor displaying osu!`
+`In all tests done by software, there is no monitor present to the left of the monitor displaying osu !and confine cursor is always set to "Never".`

 **Moving the Windows Cursor**
 ```c++